FileCloud on AWS - User Deployment Guide

 Prerequisites and Requirements

-FileCloud AMI's are completely self contained.
+FileCloud AMIs are completely self contained.
 You don't need to install any additional software.
 Basic AWS skills are sufficient to deploy FileCloud on AWS.
-Simple deployments involve just EC2 and Disk (OR) EC2 and AWS S3.
+Simple deployments involve just EC2 and Disk or EC2 and AWS S3.
 FileCloud AMI's are available as BYOL model.
-You need to register in our customer portal to get the trial license.
-Once you get the trial license you need to upload the license to your running EC2 instance.
-Since FileCloud AMI's are available on Ubuntu and Windows Server OS, you can choose the OS you are familiar with.
+Request a license using this form on our website.
+Once you get the trial license, upload it to your running EC2 instance.
+Since FileCloud AMIs are available on Ubuntu and Windows Server OS, you can choose the OS you are familiar with.

 Architecture Diagrams

 FileCloud secrets and keys are protected and managed in the FileCloud database.
-FileCloud supports encryption at Rest.
-To initialize encryption, administrator may supply an optional master password and start the initialization process.
-Once the initialization process is started, the following steps happen as part of the process:
+FileCloud supports encryption at rest.
+To initialize encryption, your administrator may supply an optional master password and start the initialization process.
+Once the initialization process is started, the following steps occur as part of the process:

-- All the existing uncrypted files (if they exist) in the FileCloud storage will be encrypted before the system will be ready for use.
+- All the existing unencrypted files (if they exist) in FileCloud storage must be encrypted before the system is ready for use.
 Look at the next section for more information on file encryption.

-If an optional master password was specified, then administrator has to retain the password for future use.
-Without this password the encryption module cannot encrypt/decrypt files in the FileCloud storage.
+If an optional master password was specified, then the administrator should retain the password for future use.
+Without this password the encryption module cannot encrypt/decrypt files in FileCloud storage.

 Additional details on the keys: